elliotberdy/myfood/README.md

 ### About MyFood

-MyFood is a personal project of mine that can track the food I am eating and how I am feeling after that food.
+MyFood is a personal project of mine that can track the food a user is eating and how they are feeling after that food.
 As an active and health conscious person, I have always been interested in what foods are best for me personally, but it is near impossible to mentally keep track of these trends.
 I therefore developed MyFood to keep track of all of this for me and allow me to see trends in how certain foods make me feel.
 This is an ongoing project that is not yet done, but feel free to play around with it!

 ### How To Use The Website

+Login Page: Enter a username and password to get started.
+As long as the username/password combination is unique, you are good to go!

-There are three main sections of the website: Input, Analyze, My Data.
+Once you are logged on, there are three main sections of the website: Input, Analyze, My Data.

 1. Input

     In this section you can input what foods you have eaten and how you are feeling.
 Currently there are six options for how you are feeling.
 You can enter as many foods as you want per submission, but you can only choose one feeling per submission.
 If you would like to remove a food that you selected, just click on that food and it will be deleted.
 Once you have selected what you wish to input, click the submit button and the selected foods and mood will be inputted into the database.
-Currently there is only one communal database, so don't be surprised if you see previous inputs that are not yours!

 2. Analyze